-Ben Carson Wants To Change A Fair Housing Rule & You Can Weigh In On It
+Ben Carson Wants To Change A Fair Housing Discrimination Rule & You Can Weigh In On It

 The Department of Housing and Urban Development (HUD) announced plans Monday to amend an Obama-era fair housing rule Ben Carson called "suffocating" and "impeding."
 Although HUD is still developing a proposal for how it will overhaul existing Affirmatively Furthering Fair Housing (AFFH) regulations, the agency has invited public comment on potential amendments.

 According to HUD the Obama administration implemented what's know as the AFFH Final Rule in July 2015.
 It required certain HUD grantees to conduct assessments to actively help communities identify and address challenges like racial segregation and discrimination and and "significant disparities in housing needs."
 The AFFH Final Rule was meant to be a means of providing communities with a method of reviewing and establishing goals and priorities for tackling whatever barriers to fair housing exist.

 But in a notice inviting public comment on still-developing amendments, HUD described the rule as "ineffective," prompting a need for "a new approach toward AFFH."
 The agency went on to claim the Obama-era rule was "not fulfilling its purpose to be an efficient means for guiding meaningful action by program participants."